matuteiglesias/thesis/blog/2020-12-10-first-blog-post.md

 For example: understanding that idiosyncratic variance doesn’t always vanish at scale helps explain why crises can emerge even in seemingly diversified systems.
 Insights like these can shape policies that account for real-world complexities rather than relying on oversimplified models.

 ## Let’s Connect

 I’d love to hear your thoughts, feedback, or even collaborate on related projects.
-Let’s connect on [LinkedIn](https://www.linkedin.com/in/matiasiglesias/) or drop me a line at [matuteiglesias@gmail.com](mailto:matuteiglesias@gmail.com).

-Thanks for being part of this journey!

-You’re on the right track, but let’s refine the approach to ensure **clarity, accessibility, and academic citation readiness**.
-Here’s a more **polished and citation-friendly** format:

----

-## Let’s Connect

-I’d love to hear your thoughts, feedback, or even collaborate on related projects.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/matiasiglesias/) or email me at [matuteiglesias@gmail.com](mailto:matuteiglesias@gmail.com).